ReallyLiri/kubescout/README.md

    kubescout                   [optional flags]

 OPTIONS:
-   --verbose, --vv                        Log verbose (default: false) --logs-tail value                      Length of logs tail when reporting of a problematic pod's logs (default: 250) --events-limit value                   Limits of namespace events to fetch (default: 150) --kubeconfig value, -k value           path to kubeconfig file, defaults to the value of env var KUBECONFIG or ~/.kube/config
+   --verbose, --vv                        Verbose logging (default: false) --logs-tail value                      Specifies the logs tail length when reporting logs from a problematic pod (default: 250)
-   --time-format value, -f value          format for printing timestamps (default: "02 Jan 06 15:04 MST") --locale value, -l value               localization to use when printing timestamps (default: "UTC") --pod-creation-grace-sec value         grace time in seconds since pod creation (default: 30) --pod-termination-grace-sec value      grace time in seconds since pod termination (default: 30) --pod-restart-grace-count value        grace time in seconds since pod termination (default: 3) --node-resource-usage-threshold value  node resources usage threshold (default: 0.85) --exclude-ns value, -e value           namespaces to skip --include-ns value, -i value           namespaces to include (will skip any not listed if this option is used) --dedup-minutes value, -d value        number of minutes to silence duplicated or already observed alerts or 0 if this feature should not be applied (default: 60)
+   --events-limit value                   Maximum number of namespace events to fetch (default: 150) --kubeconfig value, -k value           kubeconfig file path, defaults to env var KUBECONFIG or ~/.kube/config --time-format value, -f value          timestamp print format (default: "02 Jan 06 15:04 MST") --locale value, -l value               timestamp print localization (default: "UTC") --pod-creation-grace-sec value         grace period in seconds since pod creation (default: 30) --pod-termination-grace-sec value      grace period in seconds since pod termination (default: 30) --pod-restart-grace-count value        grace count for pod restarts (default: 3) --node-resource-usage-threshold value  node resources usage threshold (default: 0.85) --exclude-ns value, -e value           namespaces to skip --include-ns value, -i value           namespaces to include (will skip any not listed if this option is used) --dedup-minutes value, -d value        time in minutes to silence duplicate or already observed alerts, or 0 to disable deduplication (default: 60)
-   --store-filepath value, -s value       path to store file where duplicated message information will be persisted or empty string if this feature should not be applied (default: "kube-scout.store.json")
+   --store-filepath value, -s value       path to store file where state will be persisted or empty string to disable persistency (default: "kube-scout.store.json")
    --output value, -o value               output mode, one of pretty/json/yaml/discard (default: "pretty") --context value, -c value              context name to use from kubeconfig, defaults to current context --all-contexts, -a                     iterate all kubeconfig contexts, 'context' flag will be ignored if this flag is set (default: false)